arifhusenansari/credit-risk-analytics/README.md

 # Analysis

-All the analysis are provied in details in the power point file in the repository.
+All the analysis are explained in detail in the powerpoint presentation.